cooljeanius/Flight_Freedom/README.txt

+This is the story of the great Drake leader Malakar, who saw the near-destruction of his tribe at the hands of a dark wizard, and of how he gathered his shattered people and set out on a dangerous journey across unknown lands in the hopes of bringing them back home.

-So yeah this was another hard one.
-Here's a writeup on my per-scenario changes:
+This was a hard campaign for me (egallager) to complete.
+Here's a writeup on my per-scenario changes from the last version by MadMax:

 01 Survival: I didn't actually edit this one my first time thru, but in retrospect, if I'm going to be making everything easier, I might as well